jonahnewman/zr-github-crx/README.md

 5. Find "ZR Github" in the list of extensions.
 Below `details` it should say `ID: *a bunch of letters*`.
 Copy the ID.
 6. Go back to your [OAuth Applicatons](https://github.com/settings/developers) page on GitHub.
 Change the "Authorization callback URL" to `https://YOUR_EXTENSION_ID.chromiumapp.org/cb`.
 Click "Update application."

+## Using the extension on Windows and macOS
+On Windows and macOS, Chrome will disable the extension by default.
+The only workaround is to load the extension unpacked.
+Normally, when an extension is loaded unpacked, Chrome will give it a random ID.
+However, this extension relies on a static key for the GitHub OAuth callback, so we must specify the key field in `manifest.json`.
+[This Chrome article explains](https://developer.chrome.com/apps/manifest/key):
+>To get a suitable key value, first install your extension from a .crx file (you may need to upload your extension or package it manually).
+Then, in your user data directory, look in the file Default/Extensions/<extensionId>/<versionString>/manifest.json.
+You will see the key value filled in there.

+Add the key value to `manifest.json`, then click "Load unpacked extension..." in the chrome://extensions developer options and select your `build` folder.

 # Usage
 Installation complete!
 You can now use your extension.
 ## Make a commit